Care after giving birth

 In hospital we will commence your baby’s routine immunisation schedule by offering the first hepatitis B vaccine.
 Vitamin K will also be offered at this time.

 Further routine immunisations will be provided by the City of Greater Bendigo or your local council at no cost.
-This is to protect the health and wellbeing of the general population.
+This is to protect the health and wellbeing of your baby and the general population at large.
 For more information and for the latest immunisation sessions please click here.

 Pets and children